Tatwi/legend-of-hondo/doc/features/mod-playBasics.md

 *Hondo Housing System*
 - Added all of the Hondo Housing System sites in Mos Espa.
 There are loads of buildings and building options to play with!

+*Hondo Merchant System*
+- Added the NPC merchant system that I created back in 2015.
+It's designed to sell a small amount of items per NPC, with each NPC having a charcter of their own that is portrayed through conversations and factional relationships.

+*BazaarBot*
+- Configured BazaarBot for Legend of Hondo.
+- Originally I created this system for a friend to use on his server, but I decided to use it here as well for volume sales.

 *Mos Espa Layout*
 - Added a trainer for all skills (except Pirate) to Mos Espa.
 Some of the trainers have been customized to give them a bit of personality.
 - Removed all other trainers from the galaxy.